darraghoriordan/eslint-plugin-nestjs-typed/src/docs/rules/param-decorator-name-matches-route-param.md

 }
 ```

-this FAILS because you shouldn't put the `:` in the param decorator
+this FAILS because you shouldn't put the `:` in the param decorator.
+This is just the way NestJS params work.
+You use ":" in the route to indicate the word is meant to be a param.
+But when using the @Param() decorator, you should just use the name, i.e. do not use ":".
+In the example below `@Param("uuid")` is correct.

 ```ts
 @Controller("custom-bot")